mlatu-lang/lyam/ready_set_go.md

 101
 ```

-Lots of people who come from imperative languages tend to stick to the notion that parentheses should denote function application.
+Lots of people who come from imperative languages tend to have the notion that parentheses should denote function application.
 For example, in C, you use parentheses to call functions like `foo()`, `bar(1)`, or `baz(3, "haha")`.
-Like we said, spaces are used for function applicaation in Mlatu.
+As mentioned earlier, spaces are used for function application in Mlatu.
 So those functions in Mlatu would be `foo`, `1 bar`, and `"haha" 3 baz`.